deathbeds/importnb/README.md

 the need for line numbers is enough that we ship a stand-alone `json` grammar parser. to do this without extra dependencies we use the `lark` grammar package at build time:

 - we've defined a minimal grammar in `json.g`
-- we use `hatch` hooks to invoke `lark-standalone` that generates a stand-alone parser for the grammar.
+- we invoke `lark-standalone` that generates a stand-alone parser for the grammar.
   - the generated file is shipped with the package.
   - this code is licensed under the Mozilla Public License 2.0